r0bertcode/Rust_WASM_Javascript/README.md

   // => This result is from a wasm module 16
 ```

-Or look through some of the repos here to learn more.
+Or look through some of the code in this repo to learn more.